This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 Not Performing Basic Maintenance

 Every RV needs routine maintenance, and you don’t want to make the costly mistake of not keeping up with it.
 By taking care of small tasks, like proper tire inflation, air conditioner maintenance, and roof inspections, you can extend the life of the RV and prevent costly repairs down the road.
+In addition, RV holding tanks should be included in annual maintenance schedule.

 Your camper should have an owner’s manual that lays out the recommended intervals for specific maintenance items.
 If you don’t feel comfortable with certain tasks, find a certified RV tech for assistance.